Frequently Asked Questions

 do you have a specialty or focus?

-Like any relationship, things have to click.
 Most private clients and I work together long term on specific health issues.
 Since stress is a prime factor in health, the practices of self-acceptance, resilience, and self-awareness are strong themes.
 My success rates with clients diagnosed with frozen shoulder, generalized anxiety disorder, and pelvic floor issues are the highest.

 What are your protocols in a session?